-1. Registrant numbers The registration income is derived from the following assumpt ions.
-Budgeted registrants invited to renew at 30 November 2013: 24,991 Budgeted lapse rate of renewals: 3% Board and committee expenses Total This covers the meeting costs of the National Board, the State \$530,186 and Territory Boards until 30 September 2013, and the new national registration and notifications committee, which have the delegated authority to make decisions about individual registered practitioner Costs include sitting fees, travel and accommodation while attending meetings for the Board and the committee.
-3. egal, tribunal costs, Total \$161,286 and expert advice Note: These legal costs do not include the significant proportion Board's direct costs (including sitting fees) and a substantial at the work of state and territory committees also relates to many assessing notifications. mount of v A substantial proportion of the staff costs in each state and ten office relate directly to staff who support work about notification practitioners as well as introducing nationally consistent syste processes to manage notifications. ns about 1.
-Other direct expenditure Total \$543,000 Costs associated with the Board's work on registration standar policies and guidelines.
-See work plan 2013/14. rds, This includes the following activities: costs involved in consultation with the community and profession the engagement of consultants necessary to support the the Board work of publication of material to guide the profession, such a Board's newsletter s the Board member professional development policy development and projects accreditation expenses including funding provided to Physiotherapy Council for accreditation functions as we other projects.
+700 Budget Notes ٦.
+Registrant numbers The registration income is derived from the following assumptions.
+Budgeted registrants invited to renew at 31 May 2014: 355,13 Budgeted lapse rate of renewals: 3% 2.
+Board and committee Total \$2,073,273 expenses This covers the meeting costs of the National Board, as weight state and territory boards and their committees, which delegated authority to make decisions about individual reconstitutioners. ch have the i.
+06. x Costs include sitting fees, travel and accommodation while meetings for the Board. e attending 3.
+Legal, tribunal costs, Total \$2,053,964 and expert advice Note: These legal costs do not include the significant prop Board's direct costs (including sitting fees) and a substant the work of state and territory boards also relates to mana assessing notifications. ial amount of A substantial proportion of the staff costs in each state and territory office relate directly to staff who support work about notifications about practitioners as well as introducing nationally consistent systems and processes to manage notifications.
+4. Other direct expenditure Total \$7,230,631 Costs associated with the Board's work on registration standard policies and guidelines.
+See work plan 2013/14. indards, This includes the following activities: 342 costs involved in consultation with the community profession and the engagement of consultants necessary to support the Board the work of publication of material to guide the profession, suc Board's newsletter ch as the Board member professional development policy development and projects accreditation expenses including funding provided for accreditation functions as well as other project.
+The state of the s